drien/jquery-flipster/README.md

     // ['center'|number]
     // Zero based index of the starting item, or use 'center' to start in the middle

+    fadeIn: 400,
+    // [milliseconds]
+    // Speed of the fade in animation after items have been setup

     loop: true,
     // [true|false]
-    // Loop around when the start or end is reached.
+    // Loop around when the start or end is reached

     autoplay: false,
     // [false|milliseconds]